XyDisorder/HelloWordChat/README.md

 I use only this three languages to develop this project.
 Indeed, it was developped for a test in Lucca company, and I had to develop a chat discussion without any framework or library, and without server side code.

+**Good to know** :
+- I continue this project just for fun after.
+The goal will be to generate IA conversation.

+## Features

+- Send a message from John or From Matt and display each one in the right chat box.
+- Add an animation when a user is writting.
+- Manage the UI Display with an automatic scroll when we receive a message

 ## To improve

-- Implement functionnalities to add a new user in the chat discussion and be more generic
+- Implement functionnalities to add a new user in the chat discussion
 - Add date and hour when a new message is send

 ## Installation